moby/moby/docs/sources/reference/commandline/cli.md

 The `docker attach` command allows you to attach to a running container using the container's ID or name, either to view its ongoing output or to control it interactively.
 You can attach to the same contained process multiple times simultaneously, screen sharing style, or quickly view the progress of your daemonized process.

 You can detach from the container and leave it running with `CTRL-p CTRL-q` (for a quiet exit) or with `CTRL-c` if `--sig-proxy` is false.

 If `--sig-proxy` is true (the default),`CTRL-c` sends a `SIGINT` to the container.

+> **Note:**
->**Note**: A process running as PID 1 inside a container is treated
+> A process running as PID 1 inside a container is treated specially by
->specially by Linux: it ignores any signal with the default action.
+> Linux: it ignores any signal with the default action.
+So, the process
->So, the process will not terminate on `SIGINT` or `SIGTERM` unless it is
+> will not terminate on `SIGINT` or `SIGTERM` unless it is coded to do
->coded to do so.
+> so.

 It is forbidden to redirect the standard input of a `docker attach` command while attaching to a tty-enabled container (i.e.: launched with `-t`).

 #### Examples